As a student in the Faculty of Arts & Science at U of T, you have an array of courses and programs available to you.

 Consider Your Course Load

 A full-time course load is 3.0–5.0 full course equivalents (FCEs).
 Most students take 5.0 FCEs a year in order to complete their degree in four years.
 But many students decide to take a lighter course load.
-Students who are enrolled in up to 3.5 FCEs will be charged a per course tuition fee.
-Students enrolled in 4.0 and up will be charged the program fee.
+Students enrolled in 3.5 FCEs or fewer will be charged a per course fee (with the exception of upper year Commerce students), students enrolled in 4.0FCEs will be charged a program fee.

 Keep Your Options Open